 Pros

-- There’s less chlorine in the pool, so it’s gentler on your skin and eyes.
+There’s less chlorine used in a saltwater pool, so it’s gentler on your skin and eyes.
+Many swimmers also describe saltwater pools as having a softer feel than traditional chlorine pools.

 Cons

-- Saltwater systems tend to be more expensive initially, so they require a more significant investment.
+Saltwater systems tend to be more expensive initially, requiring a more significant investment.

-- Since saltwater has the potential to cause damage over time, you’ll need to purchase the right fixtures, lighting, and heaters.
+Saltwater is slightly corrosive, so you’ll have to be mindful of what types of equipment you have in your pool.
+Since saltwater can cause damage over time, you’ll need to purchase the right fixtures, lighting, and heaters.

-- Pool salt can corrode your pool deck, so you need to spend some extra time cleaning it.
+Pool salt can corrode your pool deck, so you need to ensure you get salt-resistant materials and spend some extra time cleaning it.

 Quick Glimpse at Chlorine Pros and Cons

-Chlorinated pools leave salt out of the equation, but they still come with their pros and cons:
+Chlorinated pools leave salt out of the equation, but they come with their pros and cons.

 Pros